 Now the 7” and its pair of songs is fine, but the 12” version features “Sad Man”, a track that starts out acoustically fragile with Swan’s vocals swimming delicately in a loftier, higher-toned pool.
 Both elements are emotionally fueled and so far is the real ballad of the ep, but when a main riff bent heavily around Sabbath’s Heaven and Hell-era, or even the forbidding chorus of their former band’s “Sorcerers”, drawls through, it suddenly turns more mischievous or even into something intimately blacker.
 Now logically complimented with compelling Dio-esque vocals, this turn of events turns yet again, regaining and ending on the song’s original frailty.

 With lyrics not as grim as those from Angel Witch, Tytan prove they can write songs that matter on a larger level; creations of emotion, fire, and infectiousness, yet despite the AV birthright, Blind Men and Fools is still a bit of a surprise release.
 A minor one, of course, but still very enjoyable with a somewhat eclectic style that, with these three tracks, sounds more veteran than it is.

-I have this sneaking suspicion that the ep’s title, song and its lyrics, with its ‘Liar(s)’-chanted chorus, has something to do with the men Riddles and Dufort left behind.
+I have suspicions that the ep’s title, song and its lyrics, with its ‘Liar(s)’-chanted chorus, has something to do with the men Riddles and Dufort left behind.

 Not to be confused with Tryton, Tyton, or any of the Titans